Leopold III of Belgium: Surrender and constitutional crisis

 Should the king find himself unable to reign, the ministers, having observed this inability, immediately summon the Chambers.
 Regency and guardianship are to be provided by the united Chambers.

 It was impossible, however, to summon the Belgian Chamber of Representatives or Belgian Senate at this time, or to appoint a regent.
 After the liberation of Belgium in September 1944, the government asked Leopold's brother, Prince Charles, to serve as regent.

 After Leopold's surrender, the British press denounced him as "Traitor King" and "King Rat"; the Daily Mirror published a picture of Leopold with the headline "The Face That Every Woman Now Despises".
 A group of Belgian refugees in Paris placed a message at King Albert's statue denouncing his son as "your unworthy successor".
 French Prime Minister Paul Reynaud accused Leopold of treason.
-Flemish historians Valaers and Van Goethem wrote that Leopold III had become "The scapegoat of Reynaud", because Reynaud was likely already aware that the Battle of France was lost.
+Flemish historians Valaers and Van Goethem wrote that Leopold III had become "The scapegoat of Reynaud", because Reynaud was probably already aware that the Battle of France was lost.

 Leopold's surrender was also decried by Winston Churchill.
 In the House of Commons on 4 June 1940 he said:

 At the last moment when Belgium was already invaded, King Leopold called upon us to come to his aid, and even at the last moment we came.
 He and his brave, efficient army, nearly half a million strong, guarded our left flank and thus kept open our only line of retreat to the sea.
 Suddenly, without prior consultation, with the least possible notice, without the advice of his ministers and upon his own personal act, he sent a plenipotentiary to the German Command, surrendered his army and exposed our whole flank and means of retreat.